roadrunner-server/docs/queues/amqp.md

 corresponding [documentation page](https://www.rabbitmq.com/download.html).

 {% hint style="info" %}
-Every messages pushed to the RabbitMQ server uses the publiser confirms.
-This means that the message is only considered as sent when the server confirms it.
-This is a reliable way to ensure that the message is delivered to the server.
+Every message pushed to the RabbitMQ server uses publisher confirms.
+A message is considered sent only after the server confirms it.
+This is a reliable way to ensure delivery to the server.
 {% endhint %}